olliw42/mLRS-docu/docs/MSPX.md

 MspX is enabled by setting the "Rx Ser Link Mode" parameter in the receiver to "mspX".

 Further parameter settings:
-- "Rx Snd RcChannel": When set to "rc override" or "rc channels", MSP SET_RAW_RC messages are sent to the flight controller.
-In the fligh controller configure the receiver to the MSP protocol.
+- "Rx Snd RcChannel": When set to "rc override" or "rc channels", SET_RAW_RC MSP messages are sent to the flight controller.
+In the flight controller configure the receiver to the MSP protocol.
 This allows one to avoid the extra wire for CRSF.
 - "Rx Snd RadioStat": has no effect.